 “Medical Assistants are essential for an office medical practice in today’s world,” said Dr. Paul Hobbs of Tahlequah Medical Group.1 “They are specially trained to make our jobs easier.”

-For Amber Camp, who works with Dr. Hobbs, you have to be flexible and like helping people.
+For Amber Camp, who works with Dr. Hobbs, you have to be flexible and enjoy helping others.
 “It’s important to have good people skills,” she said.
 “More often than not, the people you deal with aren’t feeling well, and may not be on their best behavior.
 You have to be pleasant, and do your best to put them at ease.
 You can’t be squeamish, either.
 This isn’t a job for you if bodily fluids bug you.”

-Camp understands the importance of education, “There is so much you have to learn, including testing, lab results, etc., and it’s important you have a working knowledge of these things.”
+Camp understands the importance of education.
+“There is so much you have to learn, including testing, lab results, etc., and it’s important you have a working knowledge of these things.”
 The bottom line according to Camp?
 “Get an education.”

-Source: Tahlequah Daily Press
+1 Source: Tahlequah Daily Press